Naqiuddinr/8weekSQLchallenge/Case Study #1 - Danny's Diner.md

 |B            |940          |
 |C            |360          |

+- Since we have a condition of 10 points for all items except of sushi which have a 2x multiplier, we us ```CASE``` to set the condition.

 ### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
 ```sql
 SELECT 	sales.customer_id,